 1) Environment - toxins in the air and food we eat causes free radical damage

-2. Dietary - diets high in carbohydrates and unhealthy fats and low in antioxidants
+2. Diet - diets high in high glycemic carbohydrates, unhealthy fats and low in antioxidants

 3. Smoking - Smoking is one of the highest risk factors for the development and progression of macular degeneration